 A few months ago, I started learning how to code because I’ve always been interested in tech and decided that learning a computer programming language would not only make me more employable but also help me solve everyday problems.

-What I’ve realised in the short time that I’ve been learning R and Python through my data science course, is that coding can automate monotonous or time-consuming tasks that people do daily at work so they have more time to focus on other things.
+What I’ve realized in the short time that I’ve been learning R and Python through my data science course, is that coding can automate monotonous or time-consuming tasks that people do daily at work so they have more time to focus on other things.

 You don’t need to be a software engineer to automate your work tasks.
 In fact, I come from a journalism background and started studying data science because I have an interest in storytelling.
-Learning how to visualise data was something I became interested in when I was studying data journalism.
+Learning how to visualize data was something I became interested in when I was studying data journalism.

 So I decided to write an article that can help you automate a couple of tasks that will hopefully not only make work easier but your everyday life too.
 If you are interested in learning how to learn Python, I would recommend downloading the Anaconda application on your computer so you can use Jupyter Notebook to store your code and your notes.

 Automatically Move Files

 This doesn’t seem like that hard of a task to do manually but if you spend ages going through your downloads folder tidying it up (like I used to) then this is a great task to automate.
 So before you start telling your computer which folder to send files to, you’ll need to import the ‘os’ and the ‘shutil’ module.
 This will allow Python to interact with your operating system and gives you the ability to remove, copy, and move files.
 If you’re using Juypter Notebook, it should look something like this: